 Congo Gorilla Trekking – DR Congo Gorilla Safari

-Welcome to the authentic Guide presenting updated information about gorilla trekking in Congo in Virunga National Park , Gorilla permits, Trekking rangers and Reliable tour operators.
+Welcome to the authentic Guide presenting updated information about gorilla trekking in Congo in Virunga National Park , DR Gorilla permits, Gorilla Groups in Congo, Trekking rangers and Reliable tour operators.
 Go gorilla trekking in Democratic republic of congo to visit the mountain Gorillas in Virunga National Park and the eastern lowland gorillas in Kahuzi Biega National Park .
-Start planning Congo Gorilla Safari with Reliable tour Operator.
+Start planning Congo Gorilla Safari with Dr congo Safari Company to enjoy gorilla trekking in Democratic republic of congo ].

 Plan a Gorilla Trek Adventure to DR congo